 The Zulu people are part of the Nguni, an agrarian, homesteading culture living in Southern Africa.
 These headrests are hand sculpted from a single, hardwood block, and are either flat or beveled on top.
-They feature two, or three legs or “links.”(as in this object).
-The links are marked by many “amasumpa” (raised bumps), each of which representing heads of cattle owned by its user – a powerful measure of wealth in Zulu culture.
-By social custom, this headrest is frequently offered to the bridegroom from the bride as a vehicle for communication with their Zulu ancestors. “(D)reams are considered to be sent by ancestors, and because dreams are dreamt on headrests, the headrest is a kind of antenna, and the strength of the signal is increased if the headrest is inherited from a senior relative” (Nettleton 2007).
+They feature several legs or “links,” By social custom, this headrest is frequently offered to the bridegroom from the bride as a vehicle for communication with their Zulu ancestors. “(D)reams are considered to be sent by ancestors, and because dreams are dreamt on headrests, the headrest is a kind of antenna, and the strength of the signal is increased if the headrest is inherited from a senior relative” (Nettleton 2007).
 It is also believed to be symbolic of procreation with cattle and human descendants in agrarian societies.
 Imbued with the masculine quality of “ubunkunzi” (i.e., “like a bull”/“bullness”), the Zulu headrest signifies a virility indispensable to the survival of one’s family and the extended ethnic group.

 Bishop, S.D.
 1986.
 African Headrests.
 Scholar.ufs.ac.za.